0xDAEF0F/mcp-rust-docs-embed/README.md

 - Requires Rust nightly for JSON documentation output
 - OpenAI API costs for embedding generation
 - Storage requirements grow with number of embedded crates
+- May not document all features if a crate has mutually exclusive features (defaults to "full" or "default" feature)